|

 charm bracelets now have a more or less decorative function.

-Most people have their own personal lucky charm-something
+Most people have their own personal lucky charm-something they

-or on journeys to assure safety.
+journeys to assure safety.

 |